vdespa/automation-with-postman-course/course-notes.md

 ### Lesson 9 - Claim your badge

-- ensure you have compelted all assignments
+- ensure you have completed all assignments
 - ensure that your workspace is "Public" and not "Personal"
 - to claim your Postman badge, follow the instructions from the collection named "Claim your badge"